 Can’t send an email because the attachment is too big?
-Often, when you send large files, especially in a professional context, the size of emails you send can be limited.
-Typical email mailboxes let you send files of up to 25 MB (that’s the limit at Gandi).
-Which can become a problem, particularly when sending work files like PowerPoint presentation, Adobe files, etc.
+Often, when you send large files to recipients, especially in a professional context, the size of emails you send can be limited.
+Typical email mailboxes let you send your files of up to 25 MB (that’s the limit at Gandi).
+Which can become a problem, particularly when sending work files like PowerPoint presentations, Adobe files, etc.

 To send such large files, you’ll most likely need to turn to file transfer websites, like WeTransfer.
 These sites enable you to send and receive files up to several gigabytes in size, hosting them for a short period of them, during which the recipient of the file can download them.
 For example, the file transfer giant WeTransfer has more than 87 million active visitors per month, from 190 different countries.